 Concepts of Sport

-This research programme is currently in development and contributing scholars will be commissioned from early 2021 onwards.
+This research programme is currently in development and contributing scholars will be commissioned from autumn 2021 onwards.

 The question of how minds and bodies interact is one that has long since exercised philosophers.
 Developments in contemporary neuroscience cast further light on the operation of the mind, or brain, and its effect on muscular movements.
 Competitive sport provides spectators, observers and more than a few gamblers with an arena in which the result of the mind-body relationship can be watched and experienced, applauded or excoriated.
 The exact nature of this relationship, however, varies from one sport to another and this, hitherto unexplored, area of research provides the focus of the programme.

 Some sports, boxing for instance as well as tennis and 'track and field' athletics, make individualistic demands on the mind: body fulcrum.
 Cricket combines communal or team discipline with the bravura of individual prowess with bat and ball.
 Association football, hockey and lacrosse allow skills in certain areas of play to meld with the ' team effort'.
 Rowing requires a more or less complete subordination of the individual to the group's concentrated mentality.
 The conventions that govern the behaviour of spectators and the rules to be followed by players themselves, codified for many sports in the late nineteenth century, build on conventions with ancient roots.
 Blooded gladiators and jousting knights may be discerned as shadowy presences behind the contemporary boxer in the ring.